mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 An "Admin" Organization is different from a regular Organization in that it will not have Projects, Teams, a Plan or Billing, or Service Accounts.
 Other than administrators (those with Admin or Owner roles), any Organization Members will not see the Admin Organization or interact with it directly.

-> ❗ If you use Azure for SSO, contact Mixpanel before migrating, due to constraints with “Issuer URL” and “Identifier (Entity ID)”
+> ❗ If you use Azure for SSO, you must [open a Mixpanel support ticket](https://mixpanel.com/get-support) before migrating, due to constraints with “Issuer URL” and “Identifier (Entity ID)”

 ## How It Works